legendarycode3/merkle-airdrop-contract/README.md

 ## Security Consideration
 * **Merkle Root Integrity:** The Merkle root acts as the cryptographic source of truth for eligible addresses and their token allocations.
-An incorrect or malicious root could result in invalid
+An incorrect or malicious root could result in invalid eligibility rules, so the root should be generated from trusted claim data and independently verified before deployment.